KAYDUODU/KAYDUODU.github.io/_pages/about.md

 A brief about Kwabena's PhD research
 ======
 His PhD research is a multi-disciplinary one involving leveraging Industry 4.0 technologies for sustainability in construction supply chains.
-In particular his research has involve primarily using:
+In particular his research has involved primarily using:
 * Semantic technologies (e.g. Protégé, Stardog, Ontotext GraphDB)
 * Blockchain technology (Polkadot)